First shots fired in the Revolution. “The shot heard ’round

 Black Mingo, SC

-Francis Marion attacked a Loyalist encampment and drove them
+Francis Marion attacked a Loyalist encampment and drove them into the swamp.

 7 Oct.
 1780